District/School BoundariesInformation regarding district/school boundaries.

 Most people see school districts as stable or even permanent governmental entities.
 School district boundaries, however, do change.
 Territory is transferred from one school district to another, districts are divided or combined with their neighbors, and some districts are terminated.
 The District Organization Handbook describes how these changes come about and provides reference for procedures and responsibilities for all parties involved in the school district organization process.
 The District Organization Handbook is available on the CDE School District Organization web page.

 Questions regarding the District Organization Handbook should be directed to the Charter Apportionments and District Reorganization Office by phone at 916-324-4541.

 The CDE does not maintain a Geographic Information Systems (GIS) map library.
 The U.S. Census Bureau creates special tabulations of decennial census data by school district geography.
-Individuals can find information and materials to review and download on the U.S. Census Bureau 2009–2010 School District Review Program Web page (Outside Source).
+Individuals can find information and materials to review and download on the U.S. Census Bureau School District Boundaries web page.